-Yet companies frequently do whatever they can to make sure the courthouse doors are not open to people injured by their wrongdoing.
-Because this area of law is still evolving, it is especially important that you speak with an experienced personal injury attorney.
+Yet, companies frequently do whatever they can to make sure the courthouse doors are not open to people injured by their wrongdoing.
+Because this area of law is still evolving, it is vital that you speak with an experienced personal injury attorney.

 Drone-Related Injuries in Miami, FL

 If you happen to be hit by a drone that malfunctioned, you could suffer serious injuries.
-Injuries from drone accidents can range from:
+Injuries from drone accidents can be quite severe:

 There are many instances where the improper handling of drones has injured people.
-Some of the most notable cases where when:
+Some of the most notable cases were when: